Are Large Language Models Ready for Healthcare? A Comparative Study on Clinical Language Understanding: Self-Questioning Prompting

 \section{Self-Questioning Prompting}

 Complex problems can be daunting, but they can often be solved by breaking them down into smaller parts and asking questions to clarify understanding and explore different aspects.
 Inspired by this human-like reasoning process, we introduce a novel method called self-questioning prompting (SQP) for LLMs.
 SQP aims to enhance model performance by encouraging models to be more aware of their own thinking processes, enabling them to better understand relevant concepts and develop deeper comprehension.
 This is achieved through the generation of targeted questions and answers that provide additional context and clarification, ultimately leading to improved performance on various tasks.
 The general construction process of SQP for a task, as shown in Figure~\ref{fig: SQP_construction}, involves identifying key information in the input text, generating targeted questions to clarify understanding, using the questions and answers to enrich the context of the task prompt, and tailoring the strategy to meet the unique output requirements of each task.
+For a better understanding of the general construction procedure, consider an example prompting for NLI task: \begin{enumerate} \item[1.] \textbf{Key Information:} With two clinical sentences, \{sentence\_1\} and \{sentence\_2\}, the model is asked to ``Generate questions about the medical situations described".
+This prompt guides the model to identify important elements. \item[2.] \textbf{Question Generation:} Following the first prompt, the model creates questions about the identified details, solidifying its grasp on the context. \item[3.] \textbf{Enriching Context:} The model then ``Answer these questions using basic medical knowledge and use the insights to evaluate their relationship".
+This prompt instructs the model to deepen its understanding. \item[4.] \textbf{Task-Specific Strategy:} Lastly, the model follows the prompt to ``Categorize the relationship between \{sentence\_1\} and \{sentence\_2\} as entailment if \{sentence\_2\} logically follows \{sentence\_1\}, contradiction if they oppose each other, or neutrality if unrelated".
+This directly links the task requirements with the model's understanding. \end{enumerate}